MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Computational Efficiency Exploration

+Fig.~\ref{fig:fig-motivate-opt}(a) shows that the scores of ground-truth images consistently appear among the top-ranked images even with coarse granularities.
+As finer granularities are introduced in deeper hierarchy levels, the top-ranked results become more precise; however, the cost of similarity computation increases substantially due to the expanded number of image segments.
+This motivates pruning low-ranked images from subsequent ranking updates to avoid redundant computation.
+We propose an online optimization algorithm that tracks image rankings across iterations.
+By pruning expensive fine-grained evaluations for low-similarity candidates, the algorithm effectively reduces runtime overhead without sacrificing accuracy.

-Specifically, we compute similarity scores with image segments in each granularity hierarchy iteratively.
-In each iteration (hierarchy), images with low aggregated similarity scores are pruned and will not be computed in the following granularities.
-The procedure is elaborated in L.2--L.6 of Alg.~\ref{alg:query_process}.
+Specifically, we compute similarity scores for image segments in each granularity hierarchy and update the aggregated scores for images iteratively.
+In each iteration, images with low aggregated similarity scores are pruned and excluded from computation in subsequent hierarchies, as shown in Fig.~\ref{fig:fig-overview}(a).
+The procedure is elaborated in L.2--L.7 of Alg.~\ref{alg:query_process}.
 The ratio of images pruned in each granularity hierarchy is specified with $t_g=\alpha^g T$, where $T$ denotes the initial reduction ratio and $\alpha$ denotes the decay rate.
 Empirically, $T$ can be more aggressive, as ground truth usually ranks near the top.
 While it is better to set a conservative $\alpha$, in that the score rank of ground truth may fluctuate as the granularity becomes finer.